tm-ahad/cream/README.md

 A full stack compiler/library/framework to build web app that compile into vanilla js.

 features
-1. Compiled JavaScript with Zero abstraction
+- Compiled JavaScript with Zero abstraction
-2. No bundler
+- All js and markup in one html file
-3. all js and markup in one html file
+- Reactive states without weird apis
-4. reactive states without weird apis
+- Very small js script with zero dependencies
-5. very small js script with zero dependencies
+- Stdlib for fetch, catch, extract, hash and cycle data
-6. stdlib for fetch, catch, extract, hash and cycle data
+- Build full stack web apps with any backend framework
-7. Build full stack web apps with any web framework
+- Relatively newer syntax
-8. New syntax that other frameworks
+- Blazingly fast and memory safe cause build with **Rust**
-9. Blazingly fast and memory safe cause build with **Rust**
+- No bundler